-- France has a long secular republican tradition dating back to the revolution of 1789.
-Yet the majority of its population is Roman Catholic – nominally, at least – and there’s a substantial Muslim minority of around 8–10 percent.
+• France has a long secular republican tradition dating back to the revolution of 1789.
+Yet the majority of its population is Roman Catholic – nominally, at least – and there’s a substantial Muslim minority of around 8 to 10 percent.

-- France remains by far the most popular tourist destination in the world, with some 82 million visitors annually.
+• France remains by far the world’s most popular tourist destination, with some 82 million visitors annually.

-- France is no longer the bastion of popular gastronomy it once was.
-Frogs’ legs, horse flesh and snails do indeed still appear on many restaurant menus, but contrary to its self-image, the country is also the second largest consumer of McDonalds’ burgers after the US, flipping more than a million Big Macs daily.
+• Contrary to its self-image as a bastion of gastronomy, the country is also the second largest consumer of McDonalds’ burgers after the US, flipping more than a million Big Macs daily.

 • A great source of confusion when meeting and greeting French people is the double kiss, or bise.
 When it is appropriate, and how many times to do it, which cheek to start with, whether to touch or air kiss, what to do with your hands, or whether it’s better to shake hands instead, are all matters that vex the French just as much as foreign visitors – not least because norms vary between regions, social situations and age groups.
 When in doubt, hang back, copy what everyone else does, and go left for the first one.